 If you opted for an extension, your tax return must be filed by October 16, 2023.
 There are no further extensions beyond this date.

-State tax deadlines
+State tax filing deadline

 Most states follow the same timeline, but it’s worth checking your state department of revenue as some states do have different requirements than the federal government.